HaozeG/CS225/ComputingAssignment/CA1/README.md

 ### reporting

-Reports are produced in *report* folder.
+1. Reports are produced in *report* folder.
+2. Open_file() is used to produce a week report, while Month() is used to produce a month report.
+All other functions in Report.h need not use in main function.
+3. Our Report system uses data from a single-linked list that goes through all nodes.
+4.By using sort(), we can order the reporting order as you wish.

 #### manual